 As well as offers on ITV Racing, the bookies will put on additional offers during major racing festivals.
 The most popular festivals are:

 - Glorious Goodwood: Late July

 The bookmakers will run particularly generous offers during these periods!

 Matched Betting on horse racing is extremely similar to Matched Betting on football or any other sport.

 We can place a back and lay bet to ensure we cover all outcomes of an event.

 For each horse race, there will be bookmaker back odds, like so:

-And there will be lay odds at the betting exchanges.
-Like so (odds in red):
+And there will be lay odds at the betting exchanges:

 Like with any other matched bet, our goal is to find bets where the back odds and lay odds are quite closely matched.
 This allows us to minimise our trigger bet losses, and maximise our free bet returns.